Individuals who have one or more missing teeth and severe tooth decay or infection

 During the following stages of your implantation process, the dentist will make a small incision in your gums to expose the implant.

-Then he/she will take impressions of the mouth, to make it fit for a crown.
-From these impressions, the dentist makes precise working patterns of the carefully mounted mouth for proper alignment.
-The crown of you is produced in these models.
+Then they will take impressions of the mouth, to make it fit for a crown.
+From these impressions, the dentist makes precise measurements for proper alignment.
+Then the crown is produced based on the impressions.
 Lastly, a new crown is going to be placed in your mouth.

-There will be small bruises and swelling in your gums right after the surgery.
-You should avoid smoking and eating solid food until the gums are healed.
-The key point for the long-term success of an implant is oral hygiene.
+There will be small bruises and swelling in your gum right after the surgery.
+You should avoid smoking and eating solid food until the gum is healed.
+Follow proper oral hygiene to maintain the best results.

 If you experience post-op discomfort, you can use the painkiller which will be given to you by the dentist.